-- · Salaries and employee benefits-all forms of compensation-related expenses including salary, incentive compensation, payroll-related taxes, stock-based compensation, benefit plans, health insurance, 401(k) plan match costs and other benefit-related expenses.
+- Salaries and employee benefits-all forms of compensation-related expenses including salary, incentive compensation, payroll-related taxes, stock-based compensation, benefit plans, health insurance, 401(k) plan match costs and other benefit-related expenses.
 Salaries and employee benefit costs are primarily impacted by changes in headcount and fluctuations in benefits costs. - Occupancy and equipment-costs related to leasing our office space, depreciation charges for the furniture, fixtures and equipment, amortization of leasehold improvements, utilities and other occupancy-related expenses.
 Occupancy and equipment costs are primarily impacted by the number of locations we occupy. - Professional services-costs related to legal, accounting, tax, consulting, personnel recruiting, insurance and other outsourcing arrangements.
 Professional services costs are primarily impacted by corporate activities requiring specialized services.
 FDIC insurance expense is also included in this line and represents the assessments that we pay to the FDIC for deposit insurance. - Technology and information systems-costs related to software and information technology services to support office activities and internal networks.
 Technology and information system costs are primarily impacted by the number of locations we occupy, the number of associates we have and the level of service we require from our third-party technology vendors.

 - Data processing-costs related to processing fees paid to our third-party data processing system providers relating to our core private trust banking platform.
-Data processing costs are primarily impacted by the number of loan, deposit and trust accounts we have and the level of transactions processed for our clients. - · Marketing-costs related to promoting our business through advertising, promotions, charitable events, sponsorships, donations and other marketing-related expenses.
-Marketing costs are primarily impacted by the levels of advertising programs and other marketing activities and events held throughout the year. - · Amortization of other intangible assets-primarily represents the amortization of intangible assets, including client lists and other similar items recognized in connection with acquisitions. - · Total loss on sales/provision for other real estate owned-represents the change in the holding value, or in the reserve balance on other real estate owned, or OREO, properties representing a change in the carrying value of the asset. - Other-includes costs related to operational expenses associated with office supplies, postage, travel expenses, meals and entertainment, dues and memberships, costs to maintain or prepare OREO for sale, director compensation and travel, and other general corporate expenses that do not fit within one of the specific non-interest expense lines described above.
+Data processing costs are primarily impacted by the number of loan, deposit and trust accounts we have and the level of transactions processed for our clients. - Marketing-costs related to promoting our business through advertising, promotions, charitable events, sponsorships, donations and other marketing-related expenses.
+Marketing costs are primarily impacted by the levels of advertising programs and other marketing activities and events held throughout the year. - Amortization of other intangible assets-primarily represents the amortization of intangible assets, including client lists and other similar items recognized in connection with acquisitions. - Goodwill impairment-represents the result of goodwill impairment testing.
+Testing for impairment occurs annually or following a triggering event.
+Triggering events can include adverse changes in the general condition of the economy, increased competitive environment, more-likely-than-not expectation of selling or disposing a segment, legal implications, and changes in key personnel. - Other-includes costs related to operational expenses associated with office supplies, postage, travel expenses, meals and entertainment, dues and memberships, costs to maintain or prepare OREO for sale, director compensation and travel, and other general corporate expenses that do not fit within one of the specific non-interest expense lines described above.
 Other operational expenses are generally impacted by our business activities and needs.